 On November 21, 2011, City Council adopted a resolution appointing the following three members to the 2012-2014 Board of Revision, for a three-year term: Walter Antonio, Linda Paidel and George Peters.
-On December 17, 2013, City Council adopted a resolution appointing the following four members to the 2013-2014 Board of Revision, for a two-year term: Michael Brassard, Sheila Hart, Cyril Kesten and Joanne Moser.
+On December 17, 2012, City Council adopted a resolution appointing the following four members to the 2013-2014 Board of Revision, for a two-year term: Michael Brassard, Sheila Hart, Cyril Kesten and Joanne Moser.
 And the following two members, to the 2013-2015 Board of Revision, for a three-year term: Stella Dechaine and Don Molesky.
+Sheila Hart submitted a letter of resignation effective October 2, 2013, and as such a vacancy will remain on the board until City Council appoints an interested party.